Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought

 To substantiate our claim that this density grows exponentially, we propose the following assumption.

 \begin{assumption} (Exponential expressive redundancy of language.)
 For any non-trivial reasoning step $\xi_l$, the size of its semantic equivalence set $|\mathcal{V}(\xi_l, k)|$, when realized by $k$ tokens, grows exponentially with $k$.
-That is, there exists a constant $c > 1$ such that: $ |\mathcal{V}(\xi_l, k)| \ge c^k. $ \end{assumption} This assumption is grounded in the combinatorial nature of language.
-Allowing even a few extra tokens creates an exponentially larger space of semantically equivalent expressions.
+That is, there exists a constant $c > 1$ such that: $ |\mathcal{V}(\xi_l, k)| \ge c^k. $ \end{assumption} We provide a proof for this assumption via the Kolmogorov Complexity from both a construction perspective and an information-theoretic perspective in Appendix~\ref{app:proof-of-exponential-expressive-redundancy}.
+This assumption acts as a foundational theoretical posit for our framework, grounded in the combinatorial nature of language where adding tokens exponentially increases the space of semantically equivalent expressions.